nauhpc/pkgtst/README.md

 pip install .
 ```

+    3.b.
+(Optional) Use the `post-install` script to set paths in the configuration file to be subdirectories of the base repo and create expected directories:
+    ```
+    ./post-install
+    ```

 4. Review the default configuration in `./etc/pkgtst.yaml`

     The most important parts are the `[general][base]` and `[general][hierarchy]` settings.
 The former should point to the base of a package tree.
 We set this to be the base of our package tree for our loadable [Lmod](https://github.com/TACC/Lmod) modules.
 The latter setting should match your file system hierarchy.
 Once you have this set to your liking move on to the next step.